Connie M Seiber, DTR CD

 Meat/Meat Alternate: There is no requirement to serve meat/meat alternate at breakfast.
 If we serve Meat/Meat alternate it is only after our grain component is met.

-Juice/Fruit/Vegetable: Students of all age groups are offered a minimum of 1/2 cup fruit/veg
+Juice/Fruit/Vegetable: Students of all age groups are offered a minimum of 1 cup fruit/veg and must take a minimum of 1/2 cup

-Milk: We offer only Fat Free (Flavored and unflavored) or Lowfat (unflavored chocolate) milk.
+Milk: We offer only Fat Free (Flavored and unflavored) or Lowfat (unflavored) milk.
 A variety of milk if offered.

 Food allergies need to be accompanied with a medical signature (MD SIGNATURE ONLY) indicating what the allergy is and what foods might be affected.
 The School Nutrition Program and individual kitchens will keep the required paperwork on file.
 Meals/substitutions cannot be served without a medically authorized diet order.